bugsink/bugsink/DESIGN-alerts.md

     - Regressions
     - Unmuting (could be due to volume)

     The basic belief underlying this is: "you should care about the errors on your project".
-And therefor, you'll be alerted when they occur.
+And therefore, you'll be alerted when they occur.

 You may configure alerts for:

 * **Volume-Based Rules:**
-    - _Any time_ more than 5 events per hour occur
+    - _Any time_ more than 5 events per the last 3 hours occur
     - _First time_ more than 10 events per day
     - _First time_ the total number of events exceeds 100